nuyiep/42KL-19-CPP08/README.md

 	- acts as a pointer to elements within the container, enabling you to perform various operations on the container's elements

-**STL (Standard template library) algorithm**
+**Algorithm**
 	- E.g. of STL algorithm for searching
-	- std::find, std::find
+	- std::find

-**Associative containers**
+**Associative containers - 4 types**

+	  1. Set
+	  2. Multiset
-	- std::map - A red-black-tree-based container that
-				 maintains a sorted sequence of key-value pairs
+	  3. Map - A red-black-tree-based container that maintains a sorted sequence of key-value pairs
 			   - each element in the map is uniquely associated with its key, and the elements are ordered based on the keys
-	- std::unordered_map - a hash table-based container
+	  4. Multimap

+**Sequence container**

+	- data will be stored sequentially, not randomly